 About me

 Although my parents were from the U.S.A., I was born in Argentina and grew up in Costa Rica.
 I graduated from the College of William & Mary with a double concentration in philosophy and sociology.
 I received my doctoral degree in clinical psychology from the University of Virginia.
 My first job after graduate school was as a staff psychologist for Clemson University’s Counseling & Psychological Services Center.
 I then became director of the Counseling Center at Hobart & William Smith Colleges in upstate NY, before moving to California to become director of the Counseling Center at the University of San Diego.
-After many years working in university mental health I transitioned to my current work in private practice.
+After many years working in university mental health, I transitioned to my current work in private practice.
 Over the years I have taught graduate and undergraduate psychology courses, provided workshops for mental health professionals, held leadership positions in various professional organizations, and volunteered in the community.
-I have a 22-year-old son; my wife, Dr. Daphne Lurie, is a psychologist and director of Counseling & Psychological Services at Scripps Research.
-I enjoy listening to podcasts, playing my Fender Stratocaster, and following the NBA.
+I received the South Carolina Psychological Association’s Outstanding Contribution to Psychology award in 2003, and the Association of University and College Counseling Center Directors Lifetime Achievement award in 2023.
+My daughter is a peer counselor in a residential psychiatric treatment center; my wife is a psychologist for a biomedical research center.
+I enjoy listening to podcasts, playing my electric guitar, and following the NBA.
+Although based in San Diego, California, as of August 2025 my wife and I are living in different places overseas.
 You can learn more about my career and background by reviewing my resume.